Dowell-Lab/srworkshop/day06/worksheets/Day6_worksheet2_R_in_Rstudio.md

 7. Once you are happy with your `Learning_R_submit_aws.R` and `Submit_Rscript.sbatch` scripts, submit the `Submit_Rscript.sbatch` script.

+8. Check the output from the script.
+Where did the figure, table and standard output from the script go?

+> **Hint:** Check the error/output files and the `results` folder.

-8. If the script worked, back up your results to your home directory (`/Users/<your_username>/srworkshop/day06`).
+9. If the script worked, back up your results to your home directory (`/Users/<your_username>/srworkshop/day06`).

-9. Use `rsync` to copy `mtcars.csv` & `mtcars_mpg_wt_scatterplot.png` from AWS to your local
+10. Use `rsync` to copy `mtcars.csv` & `mtcars_mpg_wt_scatterplot.png` from AWS to your local
 computer to view.